The attacker posted a photo of the decapitated victim

 Shock and deep horror in France: Again an attacker struck in the most brutal way because of Mohammed cartoons.
 The perpetrator ambushed a teacher in a Paris suburb and then beheaded him.

 Prime Minister Jean Castex said the republic had been hit in its heart by Islamist terrorism.
 Several people, including those close to the alleged attacker, have been arrested.
-Numerous people took to the streets across the country on Saturday in solidarity with those killed.
+Many people across the country wanted to take to the streets on Sunday in solidarity with those who were killed.

 According to public prosecutor Jean-François Ricard, the alleged attacker is a man of Russian and Chechen origin, born in 2002.
 He came to France as a refugee and has had a residence permit since spring.